swanky-lala/SOC-training-Lab/README.md

 # SOC-training-Lab
-SOC TRAINING LAB USING  MICROSOFT SENTINEL CLOUD SIEM
+**SOC TRAINING LAB USING  MICROSOFT SENTINEL CLOUD SIEM**

-This is a mini Sentinel SIEM lab that is used to create a real world attack and how to remediate it.
+**This mini-lab helps create a real-world attack scenario and remediation, Threat management, Threat hunting, Incidence response using Microsoft Sentinel SIEM.**

+**Setting Up Microsoft Sentinel Workspace**

 The first thing to do is to create an Azure free Account, then create a sentinel workspace while selecting your subscription and also giving your tenant’s name.